jypipi/cse15l-lab-reports/lab-report-3-week-6.md

 # Week 6: Lab Report 3

-## Efficiency Improvement in Remote Server (ieng6)
+## Functions for Efficiency Improvement

 Hi there!

-This lab report will focus on improving our working efficiency by 1) streamlining ssh Configuration, 2) setting up Github access from ieng6, and 3) copying whole directories with scp -r to this remote server.
+This lab report will focus on improving our working efficiency by 1) streamlining SSH configuration, 2) setting up GitHub access from ieng6, and 3) copying whole directories with scp -r to this remote server.
 In these ways, we'll be able to take advantage of the Linux-based remote system and lift our efficiency when working on both local and remote environments at the same time.

 In this lab, we'll continue with the Markdown Parse program in which a java file reads a markdown file and detects the URL links in it.

-## Streamline ssh Configuration
+## Streamline SSH Configuration

-Although we've already simplified the procedures for ssh into our ieng6 accounts without entering password, typing the user and host names before login is still time-consuming, which also means we have to always remember those figures correctly.
+Although we've already simplified the procedures for SSH into our ieng6 accounts without entering password, typing the user and host names for login is still time-consuming, which also means we have to always remember those figures correctly.

 Why not attempting to be "lazy"?
-In other words, we can **create a config file** to help us "remember" them.
+For example, we can **create a config file** to help us "remember" them.

-First, open a terminal (in my case, I used Git Bash):
+First, open a terminal:

 ```
 # Go to the directory /.ssh